-That's right - before she was a comic book icon with her own legacy and decades of stories under her belt, Barbara Gordon started out as a glimmer in the eyes of '60s Batman TV producer William Dozier, who envisioned a female hero to expand the show's cast and form a trio alongside the iconic Dynamic Duo of Adam West's Batman and Burt Ward's Robin.
+But Barbara Gordon actually began as a glimmer in the eyes of Batman TV producer William Dozier, who was looking for a female hero to expand the show's cast and form a trio alongside the iconic Dynamic Duo of Adam West's Batman and Burt Ward's Robin.

-Recognizing exactly where his bread was buttered, Dozier enlisted iconic DC editor Julius Schwarz to flesh out his idea of Commissioner Gordon's daughter becoming Batgirl.
-Schwarz in turn brought in writer Gardner Fox and artist Carmine Infantino, who debuted the comic book Barbara Gordon in January 1967's Detective Comics #359, just ahead of her first TV appearance later that year played by the boyhood and girlhood crush of many a Gen X'er, Yvonne Craig.
+Recognizing exactly where his Bat-bread was Bat-buttered, Dozier enlisted legendary DC editor Julius Schwarz to help flesh out his idea of Commissioner Gordon's daughter becoming Batgirl.
+Schwarz in turn brought in writer Gardner Fox and artist Carmine Infantino, and comic book Barbara Gordon was introduced in January 1967's Detective Comics #359 (opens in new tab), just ahead of her first TV debut later that year played by the boyhood and girlhood crush of many a Gen X'er, Yvonne Craig.

 As interesting as it is, that story is just the tip of the iceberg when it comes to Barbara Gordon's importance and legacy in the DC Universe, not just as Batgirl, but as Oracle, and even in her civilian identity as a librarian and computer expert.

-At the same time, DC is establishing a new role for Barbara Gordon in comic books as the leader of a whole team of Batgirls, appearing in the Nightwing ongoing title - with near-constant hints at a new title in the works for Barbara and her team.
+At the same time, DC has established a new role for Barbara Gordon in comic books as the leader of a whole team of Batgirls, who will star in their own new ongoing series.

 So buckle up your utility belts, crank up your Batcycle - or if you're more of an Oracle fan, fire up your high-tech hacking and surveillance gear - and get ready to take a deep dive into the history of Barbara Gordon, DC's best known Batgirl.